Vroom Vroom (EP)

-Vroom Vroom is the first extended play by British singer Charli XCX, released on 26 February 2016 by Vroom Vroom Recordings.
+Vroom Vroom is the third extended play (EP) by British singer Charli XCX, released on 26 February 2016 by Vroom Vroom Recordings.
 It features production work from British producer Sophie.

 The EP's experimental pop sound divided critics and fans upon release but accrued a cult following, and has been retrospectively credited as a pioneering work in what would later be termed the hyperpop movement.

 Background and release

 In July 2015, in an interview with British fashion magazine i-D, Charli XCX said that she was working on her third album and described it as "the most pop thing, and the most electronic thing" she had done.
 British producer Sophie was confirmed to be involved in the album's production.
 On 20 October 2015, Charli XCX released "Vroom Vroom", which was the first song released from the EP, on the Beats 1 Radio Show, then claiming it would be the first song released from her third studio album.
 On 23 February 2016, it was announced that Charli XCX had set up a new record label, Vroom Vroom Recordings, and that she would release an EP titled Vroom Vroom on 27 February 2016.
 On 23 February 2016, the second song released from the EP, titled "Trophy", received its first play on Zane Lowe's Beats 1 show that night; Charli XCX additionally planned to host her own Beats 1 show fortnightly.

 Charli XCX released a music video for the song "Vroom Vroom" on 22 April 2016 via Apple Music.
 On 27 May 2016, an autographed vinyl version of the EP was released in a limited run of 1,000 copies by Warner Music.
 On 29 August 2020, 2,000 copies of the EP were released on transparent vinyl for Record Store Day.